StarRocks/starrocks/sql-reference/sql-functions/json-functions/json-query-and-processing-functions/cast.md

 ## Return value

-- If you use the `CAST(json_expr AS sql_data_type)` syntax, the CAST function returns a value of the SQL data type that is specified by the `sql_data_type` parameter.
+- If you use the `cast(json_expr AS sql_data_type)` syntax, the cast function returns a value of the SQL data type that is specified by the `sql_data_type` parameter.

-- If you use the `CAST(sql_expr AS JSON)` syntax, the CAST function returns a JSON value.
+- If you use the `cast(sql_expr AS JSON)` syntax, the cast function returns a JSON value.

 ## Usage notes

 When you convert an SQL value to a JSON value, take note of the following points:

-- If the SQL value exceeds the precision that is supported by JSON, the CAST function returns `NULL` to prevent an arithmetic overflow.
+- If the SQL value exceeds the precision that is supported by JSON, the cast function returns `NULL` to prevent an arithmetic overflow.

-- If the SQL value is `NULL`, the CAST function does not convert the SQL value `NULL` to a JSON value of `NULL`.
+- If the SQL value is `NULL`, the cast function does not convert the SQL value `NULL` to a JSON value of `NULL`.
 The return value is still an SQL value of `NULL`.

 When you convert a JSON value to an SQL value, take note of the following points:

-- The CAST function supports only conversions between compatible JSON and SQL data types.
+- The cast function supports only conversions between compatible JSON and SQL data types.
 For example, you can convert a JSON string to an SQL string.

-- The CAST function does not support conversions between incompatible JSON and SQL data types.
+- The cast function does not support conversions between incompatible JSON and SQL data types.
 For example, if you convert a JSON number to an SQL string, the function returns `NULL`.

-- If an arithmetic overflow occurs, the CAST function returns an SQL value of `NULL`.
+- If an arithmetic overflow occurs, the cast function returns an SQL value of `NULL`.

 - If you convert a JSON value of `NULL` to an SQL value, the function returns an SQL value of `NULL`.